gjeschke/MMMx/docs/source/ensemble_analysis.rst

     *   ``filename`` - name of the output file
     *   ``input`` - identifier of the input ensemble Remarks
-    *   the algorithm is based on an adapttation of Flory's  characteristic ratio to polymers with secondary structure
+    *   the algorithm is based on an adaptation of Flory's  characteristic ratio to polymers with secondary structure
     *   the local order parameter ranges between 0 (random) and 1 (perfect order)
     *   the local order parameter is somewhat longer ranged than the flexibility parameter mentioned above